Nutrition Screening

 Researchers have found that asking specific questions about nutrition can find people who are at low, medium, or high risk of developing health problems – referred to as nutrition screening.

 Not getting enough nutrition puts someone at nutrition risk.
 Nutrition risk means there is a chance of developing health issues or diseases that may affect physical functioning due to muscle loss, bone loss, and malnutrition.
-These complications can lead to serious health problems that can affect the ability to be independent.

 ON THIS PAGE: